id774/scripts/README.md

 ## Usage

-Navigate to the script you wish to use and follow the instructions provided in its README.
-Most scripts are executable from the command line and may require specific permissions or environment setup.
+Refer to the contents of the script you wish to use in an editor and review the code and its documentation.
+All scripts are executable from the command line, but some may require specific permissions or environment setup.

 ## Testing